jbock-java/jbock/README.md

 ### Quick rundown

-Create an *abstract* class, or alternatively a Java interface, and add the `@Command` annotation.
+Create an abstract class, or alternatively a Java interface, and add the `@Command` annotation.
-In this so-called command class, each *abstract* method
+In this so-called *command class*, each abstract method

 * must return *something* (not `void`),
 * must have *no* arguments, and